ImThaDude/GemTree/README.md

 The reason it will not be a crafting system it is because its too complicated to make our players learn all recipees for every upgrade.

+Legendaries can use chain as gear.
+Or anything.
+More specific on what the player has to wear to work.

+Players can decide to upgrade their gems in the same tier.
+This is called Enhance.
+Enhance will increase the stats of a Gem temporally
+For every monster there will be an item which will let you enhance it several levels.
+The inside the items specifically will have an enhance thing.
+So players can update with no guilt their items.
+This will be called enhance dust.

+When you get a legendary, It will drop as an ancient gem, it will say.
+Its barely readable.
+Players can take this gem and polish it therefore the gem will be spawned as a gem. instead of hardcoded. code.